 There are cloud storage solutions out there that are perfect for storing all of your files securely.
 These platforms also allow you to collaborate on group assignments with other students, and most importantly; access your data anywhere, anytime, on any device.

 If you’re a new college student, it’s possible that you’ve already been advised to seek out a cloud storage option.
 This is great advice!
-However, it is not complete advice because not all cloud storage services are created equal.
+However, it is not complete advice because not all cloud backup providers are created equal.
 What you need to do is seek out the service that will give you the best bang for your buck and keep you covered in all the areas where you need it.

 - A platform with great collaboration features since you’ll likely be doing group projects